 Continue to encourage "Go with the Flow Parents" to assist their child's teacher by reading a story to children, assisting with outdoor supervision, assist with lesson planning activities, and working on bulletin boards.
-Parents who have time to spend in the classroom also may assist with serving lunch, cleaning up, setting up for an event and becoming part of, with teacher assistance, organizing a parent committees.
+Parents who have time to spend in the classroom may also assist with serving lunch, cleaning up, setting up for an event provide teacher assistance, or organizing a parent committees.